o3de/o3de.org/content/docs/userguide/macos/debugging-troubleshooting.md

 ---
-description: ' Debug your macOS application using Xcode and &ALY; source code.
+description: ' Debug your macOS application using Xcode and Lumberyard source code.
 Troubleshoot the various steps to build assets, shaders, and your macOS application. '
 title: macOS Debugging and Troubleshooting
 ---